 - to lessen or prevent a serious threat to life, health or safety;

 - when we are required by or authorised under, a law or court or tribunal order to do so;

 - to take appropriate action in relation to suspected unlawful activity or serious misconduct;

 - to assist authorities to locate a person reported as missing;

 - establishing or defending a legal or equitable claim, or participating in a confidential dispute resolution process; or

 - for enforcement related activities conducted by, or on behalf of, an enforcement body.

 Collection of personal information

 - ANU collects a wide range of personal information in the course of its operations, for purposes that are directly related to its core functions or activities.
-ANU may collect personal information about you:
+ANU collects personal information about you:

 - because we need it to provide a service you have requested – such as providing you with information about applying to the University for education or employment purposes;